parasitepool/para/README.md

 </div>
 <br>

-## Contributing

-"If I had more time, I would have written you a shorter letter." - Mark Twain

 ## Hermit Environment

 A full development/build environment is bundled using hermit and can be activated as follows:
 ```
 . ./bin/activate-hermit
 ```

 ## Building the docs